 A physical therapist can show a person living with ankylosing spondylitis how to incorporate exercise into their daily life.

-According to one 2016 study, some of the potential benefits of regular exercise for people with ankylosing spondylitis include:
+According to 2016 recommendations, some of the potential benefits of regular exercise for people with ankylosing spondylitis include:

 • improved mobility and posture